yorkie-team/yorkie/design/concurrent-tree-editing.md

 **Operation**

-The JSON-like `Tree` provides specialized operations tailored for text editing rather than typical operations of a general tree.
+The XML-like `Tree` provides specialized operations tailored for text editing rather than typical operations of a general tree.
 To specify the operation's range, an `index` or `path` is used.
 For example:

 <img src="https://github.com/yorkie-team/yorkie/assets/78714820/9b3420e9-6c18-4114-9f4f-1c8e02324dd6" width="550" />